 When you call a chimney sweep out to your home for your yearly cleaning you may be interested to know about what equipment he may use.
 Here in Cincinnati at Yongkang Jujian Brush Co.,Ltd, we utilize a few main different kinds of brushes.
 Depending on what type of flue you have will tell us what type of brush material to use.
-There are two main kinds of material that chimney brushes can be made ou
+There are two main kinds of materials that chimney brushes can be made

 of metal bristles or a plastic material known in the sweeping world as polypropylene.